 Loose Connections: A wiggle test is used to indicate if there is a poor connection in a plug, component, or wire included in a circuit.
-In this illustration the technician is wiggle testing a MAF sensor, located on the air tube of an engine.
-The technician is wiggling the plug and wires while monitoring engine performance.
-A scan tool is monitored and any variations in engine performance are noted.
-The circuit is being diagnosed for an intermittent condition.
+In this illustration, the technician is wiggle testing a MAF sensor, located on the air tube of an engine.
+Wiggle the plug and wires while observing engine performance.
+Monitor datastream on the scanner and watch for any variations in the sensor's signal.

-No matter what kind of circuit is being diagnosed, a loose connection will wreak havoc on its operation.
-This is true for all connections located throughout a vehicle.
+Loose connections wreak havoc on all kinds of connections located throughout a vehicle.
 A flickering dome light could have a loose plug, wire, or bulb.
 Today's vehicles have hundreds of connectors, and any loose connection will result in intermittent or no operation.
-These problems are often found during an initial inspection.

-Loose wires and spaded connectors can be repaired by installing a new female and/or male connector.
+Repair loose wires and spaded connectors by installing a new female or male connector.
 Depending on the manufacturer, the connector may be pinched or soldered to the wire and then installed back into the plug.
-Connectors are usually plastic, and a damaged plug or worn clip requires a new plug that matches the components connector to be installed.
+Connectors are usually plastic, and a damaged plug or worn clip may require a replacement that matches the components connector.